 * You can see step-by-step, detailed instructions of this method including screenshots and the exact email I send in my Guide on How I Get my Clients, but this is the general gist of it.

-* Go to the downloads page to get example templates such as T&Cs, contracts and a How to Conduct a Client Consultation doc.
+* Go to the downloads page to get example templates such as T&Cs, contracts and my How to Conduct a Client Consultation doc.